Arturovaladez1/reading-notes/README.md

 ## Introduction

-My name is Arturo C Valadez, i have no previous experience in tech but I am willing to learn.
+My name is Arturo C Valadez, I have no previous experience in tech but I am willing to learn.
 I am excited to enter a new career path and become a great Software Developer.

 ## Growth mindset